google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 `Goalss` | Does Not Match

 <!--
 There are sometimes cases where you want to match for zero or one character.
-A common time is depectied in this slide where we are looking for the singular or plural version of a word.
+A common time is depicted in this slide where we are looking for the singular or plural version of a word.
 Of course, this doesn't work for all English words, but works for specific cases that you might encounter.
 -->

 ---

 # Wildcard

-## The lowly, yet powerful `.` is of paired with some repetition like `.*`
+## The lowly, yet powerful `.` is paired with some repetition like `.*`

 <!--
 The period/dot is the wildcard character for regular expressions.
 It translates to "match anything".
 A wildcard is often followed by a repetition character which will match some number of any character.
 The `.*` will match all of every character.
 This can be useful for skipping large amounts of text that you don't care about finding specific patterns in, but that are flanked or suffixed by patterns that you care about.